 The Illinois Tax Credit Scholarship Program has a cap of $100 million in donations, resulting in $75 million in total tax credits issued.

 - If you do not have a My Tax Illinois account, you must request a “Letter ID” from the Illinois Department of Revenue, via the My Tax Illinois website, which will be sent via US Mail within 7 to 10 business days.
 Click here for instructions on requesting a Letter ID.

 - Once you receive your “Letter ID,” you will be able to create an account.
 Here is a helpful video on how to create your account:

-- Beginning on January 2, 2018 at 8:00am (CST), individual and corporate donors will be able to reserve tax credits through the My Tax Illinois website.
+- Once you have your letter ID, you can reserve your tax credits through the My Tax Illinois website.
 You will find the link in the “I want to…” section when you log into your account, and you should click on the “Contribute to Invest in Kids” hyperlink to make your reservation.
 You will need to specify the following:

 - Social Security Number